mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 On an hourly contract, revision limits matter less because you're paying for the time.

 For a fixed-cost contract, stay within a reasonable number of revisions.
-The cartoonists I interviewed varied in how many late-stage edits they considered fair.
-The upper limit was between three and six.
+The cartoonists I interviewed varied in how many edits they considered fair, but the upper limit was between three and six.

 ## 10. Give attribution

-While none of the artists I spoke with said they strictly require it, they all agreed that if you're hiring them to create a cartoon for a blog post, it's standard practice to credit the artist.
+While none of the artists I spoke with said they strictly require it, they all agreed that it's standard practice to credit the artist when you hire them to create illustrations for a blog post.

 ---